Randomized Work-Competitive Scheduling for Cooperative Computing on $k$-partite Task Graphs: Introduction

 \section{Introduction}

 A fundamental problem in distributed computing is the problem of cooperatively executing a given set of tasks in a dynamic setting.
-This problem has been studied in different settings, for instance, in message-passing models~\cite{CDS_DC01,DMY_PODC94,DHW_SIAM98} and in partitionable network models~\cite{DSS_SIR99,MRS_DISC00}.
 The challenge is to minimize the total \emph{work} done and to maintain efficiency in the face of dynamically changing processor connectivity.
-In the partitionable network paradigm, \emph{work} is defined as the total number of tasks performed (counting multiplicities) by all the processors during the course of the computation~\cite{DHW_SIAM98}.
+In this setting, \emph{work} is defined as the total number of tasks performed (counting multiplicities) by all the processors during the course of the computation.

 In this scenario, we are given a set of $t$ tasks that must be completed in a distributed setting by a set of $p$ processors where the communication medium is subject to failures.
 We assume that the $t$ tasks are similar, in that they require the same number of computation steps to finish execution.
 We further assume that the tasks are idempotent - executing a task multiple times has the same effect as a single execution of the task.
 The tasks have a dependency relationship defined among them captured by a task dependency graph.
-If task \emph{B} depends on task \emph{A}, \emph{B} cannot be performed before \emph{A}.

 The dynamics of the communication medium determine a processor's ability to communicate with other processors.
 Effectively, this partitions the processors into groups.
 Processors that can communicate with each other are said to belong to the same group.
 No communication is possible between processors in different groups.
 Each processor of a group is aware of all the tasks completed by the members of the group.
 The dynamic changes in the communication medium leads to a reconfiguration, i.e. a new partition of processors into groups.
-This new group of processors share knowledge of all the tasks that have been completed among them so far and then proceed to continue executing the remaining tasks from their pool of incomplete tasks until the next reconfiguration.
+This new group of processors share knowledge of all the tasks that have been completed among them so far and then proceed to continue executing the remaining tasks from their pool of incomplete tasks until the next reconfiguration. \\

-This processor group reconfiguration and task execution may be treated as if they were determined by an adversary.
-Thus, the adversary in our model performs two basic operations: reconfigures the processors into groups and also allocates the work quota for each group of processors before the next reconfiguration.
-The work quota is the number of tasks that can be completed by the group before the next reconfiguration takes place.
-While the adversary controls the \emph{number} of tasks that a group can perform, he does not dictate \emph{which} tasks (the identity of the tasks) the group can perform.